10.2: Basic Emotions

 The attachment system begins in the midbrain periaqueductal gray, very close to the area that produces physical pain responses, suggesting that it may have originated from the pain circuits (Panksepp, 1998).
 Separation distress can also be evoked by stimulating the dorsomedial thalamus, ventral septum, dorsal preoptic region, and areas in the bed nucleus of stria terminalis (near sexual and maternal circuits; Panksepp et al., 1988).

 These regions are sensitive to endogenous opiates, oxytocin, and prolactin.
 All of these neurotransmitters prevent separation distress.
 Opiate drugs such as morphine and heroin, as well as nicotine, artificially produce feelings of pleasure and gratification similar to those normally produced during positive social interactions.
 This may explain why these drugs are addictive.
-Panic attacks appear to be an intense form of separation distress triggered by the attachment system, and panic can be effectively relieved by opiates.
+Panic attacks appear to be an intense form of separation distress triggered by the attachment system, and panic can be relieved by opiates.
 Testosterone also reduces separation distress, perhaps by reducing attachment needs.
 Consistent with this, panic attacks are more common in women than in men.

 Media Attributions